Marpole Midden: Proposed development

 In December 2011, a development permit was issued for the construction of a 108-unit condominium project.
-Intact remains were found in January 2012 during an archaeological dig as required by the permit.
+Intact remains were found in January 2012 during an archeological dig as required by the permit.
 In March 2012, members disrupted planned digging, claiming there was no consultation prior to the permit being issued in December, and in protest over the continued lack of dialogue.

 There was a cooling-off period while waiting for negotiations to occur, but protesters returned to the site because, in their opinion, there had been no meaningful progress.
 Musqueam Band members and the supporters of the Musqueam band staged a series of protests to raise awareness about the site in May 2012.
 These included a rally at Mountain View Cemetery on May 29, and a blockade of the Arthur Laing Bridge between Richmond and Vancouver on May 31.

-On September 27, 2012 Musqueam received the Province of B.C.’s decision regarding the permits issued by the Province under the Heritage Conservation Act to permit a 5 story condominium development at c̓əsnaʔəm, also known as the Musqueam Marpole Village Site.
+On September 27, 2012, Musqueam received the province of B.C.’s decision regarding the permits issued by the Province under the Heritage Conservation Act to permit a 5-story condominium development at c̓əsnaʔəm, also known as the Musqueam Marpole Village Site.
 As recognized in the decision, this site was declared to be a National Historic Site in 1933 as one of the largest pre-contact middens in Western Canada and has special significance for Musqueam.

 Musqueam is pleased that the proposed development is no longer authorized by the permits issued by the Province and that the ancestral remains are to be restored to their original condition.
 Their disturbance caused great anguish to the community and the proposed development would have desecrated an ancient and sacred burial place and destroyed a site precious to the Musqueam as representing one of the few links to our heritage extending back thousands of years.
 It would also have destroyed a Canadian historic site and a heritage site that should be protected for all British Columbians.

 Musqueam looks forward to being actively involved in the steps to be taken to restore the ancestral remains in accordance with Musqueam customs and beliefs, steps that must be taken immediately to prevent further deterioration.

 The Musqueam people have purchased the property.